Tourism (General Provisions) (Jersey) Order 1990

 The requirements referred to in Article 12 are that –

-(a) the premises are constructed or adapted for the overnight shelter of young persons;
+(a) the premises are constructed or adapted for overnight shelter;

 (b) the sleeping accommodation is provided by separate bedrooms or dormitories, adequately ventilated, of reasonable size and with sufficient external window lighting;

-(c) the premises contain facilities for ablutions and water closets reasonably adequate to the number of resident guests that can be accommodated on the premises;
+(c) the premises contain suitable washing and toilet facilities reasonably adequate to the number of resident guests that can be accommodated on the premises;

-(d) where males and females are to be lodged on the premises, separate sleeping accommodation, facilities for ablutions and water closets are provided for persons of each sex;
+(d) if persons of different sexes are to be lodged on the premises, separate sleeping accommodation, suitable toilet facilities and bathrooms or shower rooms are provided for persons of each sex;

 (e) the premises contain at least one common room, suitably furnished and large enough to serve as a dining and recreation room for all resident guests that can be accommodated on the premises;